sagemath/trac_to_gh/Issue 9872.md

 }
 ```

-Changing assignee from iandrus to mhampton.
+Changing assignee from @gvol to mhampton.